Mark Connolly Interview

 I make collaborative sets and murals with Alice Macdonald, we met at the Royal Drawing School and collaboration was nurtured there.

-alice macdonard, iginal paintings, large, wall art, unique, original, available, collector
+mark connolly and alice macdonard, iginal paintings, large, wall art, unique, original, available, paint talk now

 Our first joint project came out of necessity, Alice started a couple of giant projects, a painted room in Bow Arts, and a huge painted shop, she needed assistance which I offered, then I got excited about the next project, so I got involved, and now we have made quite a few sets, often big paintings, mdf cut outs, little paintings on canvas hung on top of the backdrops, we once made a set with dozens of cardboard televisions.